 An effective strategy to deal with stress and anger is to talk to someone you trust, like a friend or family member or a mental health expert, like a therapist or counsellor.

-When you chat with someone else about it, you can let your feelings out and gain perspective on the situation.
+When you chat with someone else about it, you can let your feelings out and gain perspective.

 Speaking with a friend or member of your family who knows you well and can offer emotional support can be beneficial.